 Load Sling Capability

-With a maximum recommended load of 150 pounds, I tend to think of the Terraframe 50 as a working “persons” pack because it can carry an axe, trail maintenance tools, or even a chain saw, between the frame and pack bag.
+With a maximum recommended load of 150 pounds, I tend to think of the Terraframe 50 as a working “persons” pack because it can carry an ax, trail maintenance tools, or even a chain saw, between the frame and pack bag.
 But it could just as easily be used to carry a pelican case, soft cooler, rope bag, base camp tent, or packraft for more recreational pursuits.
-That’s in addition you anything you can fit inside the pack bag or strap to its exterior.
+That’s, in addition, you anything you can fit inside the pack bag or strap to its exterior.